Summer 2022 Newsletter

 Welcome New Faculty

 The department is thrilled to introduce the newest members of our faculty.
-This year's hiring season produced a wealth of talented and diverse individuals who will undoubtedly go on to enrich and broaden the field of economics and our department.
+This year's hiring season produced talented individuals who will undoubtedly go on to enrich and broaden the field of economics and our department.

 Faculty Summer Reading List